 - Lowell General Hospital, Lowell

-Our DI is also associated with other area facilities for specialized rotations, such as:
+In addition, the BU DI is associated with other facilities for specialized rotations, including:

 - Children’s Hospital, Boston (pediatrics)

 - Newton High School and Perkins School for Blind (pediatrics)

 - Nutrition and Weight Management Center at Boston Medical Center (an outpatient clinic specializing in obesity, diabetes, cardiac care)

 - Sargent Choice Nutrition Center (BU private practice with specialty areas such as eating disorders, GI, food allergies, sports nutrition, women’s health, weight management)

 - University of Massachusetts Medical Center, Worcester (pediatrics)

 - Walden Behavioral Care (eating disorders treatment center)